dwyl/learn-elixir/code-reuse-publishing-to-hexpm.md

 ## Quotes?

-A quotation or quote
-is the repetition of someone else's statement or thoughts.
+A quotation often abbreviated to quote is the repetition of someone else's statement or thought.
 Quotes are usually an expression of wisdom in a concise form.

 In our example we will be focussing on a subset of quotes; the inspirational/motivational kind. e.g:

-> "_“If you think you are too small to make a difference, try sleeping with a mosquito._”
+> "_If you think you are too small to make a difference, try sleeping with a mosquito._"
 ~ [Dalai Lama](https://www.goodreads.com/quotes/7777-if-you-think-you-are-too-small-to-make-a)

-Our objective with this code is to create an Elixir module that returns a random quote when `Quotes.random()` is invoked.

-# How?
+## Use Case?

 > “First, solve the problem.
 Then, write the code.” ~ John Johnson

-Imagine you have a personal home defined for your web browser that displays a different inspiring/motivating/uplifting quote each time you visit it to remind you

-The problem we are solving in this example is creating a module, that when invoked returns a random quote (_e.g a "quote of the day"_).
+The problem we are solving in this example is creating a module, that when invoked returns a random quote to display.

-For example
+There are _many_ uses for quotes.
+If you're having trouble thinking of how/why this is useful.
+Imagine a browser home page
+that displays a different inspiring/motivating/uplifting quote each time you view it to remind you to stay focussed/motivated on your goal for the day.<sup>1</sup>

+Our objective with the code is to create an Elixir module that returns a random quote when `Quotes.random()` is invoked.

+# How?